 He also owned the New York Daily News, I believe, at one point.

-Um according to Ari Ben Mashali, who is a former Israeli spy, he was Robert Maxwell's handler.
+According to Ari Ben Mashali, who is a former Israeli spy, he was Robert Maxwell's handler.

 I've also seen photos.

-Well, let me just because people have wondered where did he get all this money?
+Well, let me just, because people have wondered, where did he get all this money?

 There's been some questions about that.

-That has been one of the fascinating questions.
+That's one of the fascinating questions.

 How does a guy amass a $600 million fortune without a job?